thenickedwards/social-network-api/README.md

 * When a user opens API GET routes in Insomnia for users and thoughts, the data for each of these routes is displayed in a formatted JSON
 * When a user tests API POST, PUT, and DELETE routes in Insomnia, they are able to successfully create, update, and delete users and thoughts in my database
 * When a user tests API POST and DELETE routes in Insomnia, they are able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list
+* UPDATE!
+When originally submitted dates were not reformatted.
+The Thought model has been revised to format the createdAt date for the Thought model (Thought and Reaction schema).
+These will NOT appear in the demo video (it was recorded before the change) but are functional.
+Thank you!

 ## Links
 URL for GitHub repo: https://github.com/thenickedwards/social-network-api